rust-lang/rfcs/text/0000-source_replacement_ambiguity.md

 * When Cargo is performing an API operation, source replacement is only respected for `crates-io`, not alternative registries.
 This is inconsistent.
 * The [error message](https://github.com/rust-lang/cargo/issues/6722) for attempting to publish to a replaced crates-io is confusing, and there is no workaround other than temporarily removing the source replacement configuration.
 * When performing an API operation other than `publish` with a replaced `crates-io` source, the `crates-io` credentials are sent to the replacement registry's API.
 This is a security risk.
-* It's unclear which credentials should be used when fetching a source-replaced authenticated alternate registry (RFC 3139).
+* It's unclear which credentials should be used when fetching a source-replaced authenticated alternate registry ([RFC 3139][3139]).

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation